Thrombocytes (platelets)

 • acts through selective inhibition of PDE type III

-• although it has an antiplatelet effect, it must be given in combination with aspirin or clopidogrel in patients with intermittent claudication due to PAD
+• although it has an antiplatelet effect, it should be administered in combination with aspirin or clopidogrel in patients with intermittent claudication due to PAD

 • in Asian countries, cilostazol has been used in addition to dual antiplatelet therapy in patients receiving coronary stents and as an alternative to aspirin in patients with ischemic stroke (↓ risk of bleeding)